freedomofpress/securedrop-docs/docs/glossary.rst

 ------------------
 The *Application Server* runs the SecureDrop application.
 This server hosts both the website that sources access (the *Source Interface*) and the website that journalists access (the *Journalist Interface*).
-Sources, journalists, and admins may only connect to this server using Tor.
+Both are published through an *onion service* because sources, journalists, and admins may only connect to this server using Tor.

 Export Device